strimzi/strimzi-ui/client/Hooks/README.md

 ```
 Hooks/
-  index.js
+  index.ts
   useFoo/
     README.md
-    Hook.js
+    Hook.ts
 ```

 Where:

-- index.js acts as a barrel file, exporting the hooks defined in the Hooks directory
+- index.ts acts as a barrel file, exporting the hooks defined in the Hooks directory
 - README.md is the readme for this hook, detailing design choices and usage
-- Hook.js is the hook implementation
+- Hook.ts is the hook implementation

 ## Implemented hooks